Mathnerd314/stroscot/docs/Reduction.rst

 Normal Order Reduction
 ======================

-Looking at the graph for our simple ``and False True`` example we can see the general pattern for reduction, at least normal-order leftmost-outermost WHNF reduction.
+Looking at the graph for our simple ``and False True`` example we can see the general pattern for reduction, at least normal-order leftmost-outermost reduction.
 We start at the root and go down.
-The first node we encounter is not a data node SigmaRight / PiRight / etc. (we would stop with WHNF), instead it is an identity node.
+The first node we encounter is not a data node SigmaRight / PiRight / etc. (we would stop with WHNF, and evaluate the children with NF), instead it is an identity node.
 Since there is only one root node, the highest parent of the other side of the identity must be a cut node (unless the root node has a blue input edge).
 We then reduce this cut node.
 In this case it disappears and we move up to the PiL-PiR cut node.
 Here we create two cut nodes, one cuts the PiL near the root and the output of the SigmaL while the other cuts Id-Cut-False and the input of the SigmaL.
 The cut on the output of the SigmaL is blocked, so we go up the input of the SigmaL and our reduction stack looks like Root -> I -> PiL -> Cut -> SigmaL -> Cut.
 First we cut the Id and then we cut False-SigmaL.
 This selects the left PiR with !w/False for our output.
 We cut this with the PiL with !True, creating a disconnected cut between !True and !w (that is immediately erased) and another cut between our result and the root identity node.
 We erase the identity and end with our result False.

-So the general pattern is, go down red / go up blue until you get to a redex (cut node, dup node with target covered)
+So the general pattern is, go down red / go up blue until you get to a redex (cut node, dup node)

 Optimal reduction
 =================